nucl30n/ohio/README.md

 - `ServerScriptService/CmdrCommands/heroBan.lua`

 ### Http Bans
-A call to `banApi.polpollHttpServer()` can be added to the `ServerScriptService` to periodically check for bans from the HTTP server.
+A call to `banApi.pollHttpServer()` can be added to the `ServerScriptService` to periodically check for bans from the HTTP server.
 ```lua
 require(game.ServerScriptService.Modules.banApi).pollHttpServer()
 ```